danielharrell/open-eyes-lect-2017-18/Open.md

 To press the question, we can turn next to what I earlier called *our own state of being* in awareness.
 Our eyes are open, in this sense, as we see through them, to a whole world outside us.
-Yet our eyes could not be open like our eyelids, or like a lidless jar, just letting the world in.
+But this sense is again figurative, and perhaps even false.
+Our eyes could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
+For open eyes can be poked, injured, even blinded---as if their staying open again meant staying intact, and in that sense closed.
+And how, in any case, does the world get in?
+For this could not be the way the world gets into a pickle jar, to spoil what's inside.
+The world gets into our eyes, we might say, to fill what's inside.
+It as if our eyes contained the world they were open to, in order to see it and not merely suffer it.
-For open eyes can be poked, injured, even blinded.
-So how does the world get in?
-It could not be the way the world gets into a pickle jar, to spoil what's inside.
-For the world gets into our eyes, we might say, to fill what's inside.
-It is as if our eyes contained the world they were open to, in order to see it and not merely suffer it.
+Yet if they contain it while also staying intact, or closed, then it looks as if the world never gets it, being already there.

 But if our eyes do contain the world, then does the world get in?
 Or is it already there, filling our eyes from